S3 / Client / put_object

 The bucket name to which the PUT action was initiated.

-Directory buckets - When you use this operation with a directory bucket, you must use virtual-hosted-style requests in the format Bucket_name.s3express-az_id---region.amazonaws.com.rproxy.goskope.com.
+Directory buckets - When you use this operation with a directory bucket, you must use virtual-hosted-style requests in the format Bucket-name---s3express-zone-id---region-code.amazonaws.com.rproxy.goskope.com.
 Path-style requests are not supported.
-Directory bucket names must be unique in the chosen Availability Zone.
-Bucket names must follow the format bucket_base_name--az-id--x-s3 (for example, DOC-EXAMPLE-BUCKET--usw2-az1--x-s3).
+Directory bucket names must be unique in the chosen Zone (Availability Zone or Local Zone).
+Bucket names must follow the format bucket-base-name--zone-id--x-s3 (for example, DOC-EXAMPLE-BUCKET--usw2-az1--x-s3).
 For information about bucket naming restrictions, see Directory bucket naming rules in the Amazon S3 User Guide.

 Access points - When you use this action with an access point, you must provide the alias of the access point in place of the bucket name or specify the access point ARN.
 When using the access point ARN, you must direct requests to the access point hostname.
 The access point hostname takes the form AccessPointName-AccountId.s3-accesspoint.*Region*.amazonaws.com.rproxy.goskope.com.
 When using this action with an access point through the Amazon Web Services SDKs, you provide the access point ARN in place of the bucket name.
 For more information about access point ARNs, see Using access points in the Amazon S3 User Guide.